hemidactylus/ubq2/README.md

                 does NOT raise warnings
                 displays "--" / "Counter off" in any case

-# Doing and to-do

-- do it via status,return on all DB calls! (some already have it)

-- adjust all timezone issues (displays, time checks and so on)

-# General notes

 * Functionalities:
     - must serve html contents, one per counter, with the boxed number and the timer and the info (possibly with cookie-based proper access stats)